442nd Fighter Wing: Return to reserve troop carrier operations

 In the summer of 1956, the wing participated in Operation Sixteen Ton during its two weeks of active duty training.
 Sixteen Ton was performed entirely by reserve troop carrier units and moved United States Coast Guard equipment From Floyd Bennett Naval Air Station to Isla Grande Airport in Puerto Rico and San Salvador in the Bahamas.
 After the success of Operation Sixteen Ton, the wing began to use inactive duty training periods for Operation Swift Lift, transporting high priority cargo for the air force and Operation Ready Swap, transporting aircraft engines, between Air Materiel Command's depots.
 By the mid-1950s, it participated regularly in airdrops, airlift and exercises.

 The 442d continued training at Olathe and Grandview with the 2472d Center, but in 1958, some center personnel were absorbed by the wing.
 In place of active duty support for reserve units, ConAC adopted the Air Reserve Technician Program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and held rank as members of the reserves.
 The transition to the program was completed in 1959.
-In April 1959 the wing changed to the Dual Deputate organization, all flying and maintenance squadrons were directly assigned to the wing.
+In April 1959 the wing changed to the Dual Deputate organization, (Note: Under this plan flying squadrons reported to the wing Deputy Commander for Operations and maintenance squadrons reported to the wing Deputy Commander for Maintenance.) all flying and maintenance squadrons were directly assigned to the wing.